Warszawiakk/Scrap-Mechanic-Blueprint-Sorter/README.md

 6. While in program enter your Blueprints directory location (C:\Users\[Username]\AppData\Roaming\Axolot Games\Scrap Mechanic\User\User\_[number]\Blueprints)

-7. Delete the program from your User directory

-8. Now you can easily lookup what are your latest creations by looking at directory modification date.
+Now you can easily lookup what are your latest creations by looking at directory modification date.

-9. !!!
-Make sure sorting in your Blueprints directory is set to modification date !!!

 !
-This program may not work on Linux or Mac, althoe I haven't tested it yet.
+This program may or may not work on Linux or Mac, althoe I haven't tested it yet. !